- Name

 - June 23, 1926

-Albert Cummins was born on June 23rd, 1926.
+Cummins was a 1944 graduate of Brooksville High School and a member of their undefeated, heavily favored basketball team to win the state championship that year, only to fall short in the state semi-finals.
 He played basketball for four seasons from 1941-1944, scoring 793 points.
-He played for the 1944 Brooksville Polar Bears that were undefeated at 22-0 in the regular season, and ranked the #1 team in Kentucky.
-Brooksville finished their season at 27-1 when they were upset in second round of the State Tournament.
-Albert won two District Championships in 1943 and 1944, and a Region Championship in 1944.
+Cummins won two District Championships in 1943 and 1944, and a Region Championship in 1944.
 He was named to the State All-Tournament team, and First-Team All-State in 1944.
-He also played baseball for Brooksville, and was their ace pitcher and middle-infielder, where he won a Region Championship and State Runner-Up title in 1944.
+Other members of that same All-State team included Wallace Jones and Ralph Beard.
+He also played baseball for Brooksville and was their ace pitcher and middle-infielder, where he won a Region Championship and State Runner-Up title in 1944.

 Cummins went on to play baseball for the St. Louis Cardinals minor league team in Allentown, PA for two seasons in 1951 and 1952.